Brian Leveson: Notable cases

+R vs West (Rosemary Pauline)

-Leveson was the lead prosecution counsel during the trial of Rosemary West, who went on to be convicted for the murders of ten young women, including her own eldest daughter, in November 1995.
-While sitting with Lord Justice Mantell in the Court of Appeal in 2002 under the Lord Chief Justice, Lord Woolf, he upheld the murder conviction of James Hanratty.
-He also presided over the trial of ex-US Marine Toby Studebaker for charges relating to child grooming over the internet.
-He sentenced 100-year-old Bernard Heginbotham, who was found guilty of manslaughter of his wife of 67 years, 87-year-old Ida, to a 12-month rehabilitation order.
-He also presided over the trial of two men who were found guilty in 2005 of murdering Anthony Walker with an axe.
-He was one of the judges in the appeal of Ruth Ellis in 2003 who said that the appeal was without merit.
+Leveson was the lead prosecution counsel during the trial of Rosemary West (Regina vs West), who went on to be convicted for the murders of ten young women, including her own eldest daughter, in November 1995.
+West was sentenced to Life in Prison with a whole life order imposed.

+Lord Justice of Appeal

 In November 2007, the Criminal Division of the Court of Appeal, constituted by the Lord Chief Justice of England and Wales, Lord Phillips of Worth Matravers, Leveson and Mr Justice Simon, quashed the conviction of Barry George and ordered a retrial in relation to the murder in 2001 of BBC presenter Jill Dando.
-He was appointed a Knight Bachelor in 2000 and sworn as a Privy Counsellor in 2006.
-On 1 October 2013, Leveson was appointed President of the Queen's Bench Division, succeeding Sir John Thomas.

 He was one of three judges who heard an appeal in 2013 by several men who had admitted terrorist offences.
 One of them, Usman Khan, whose sentence was as a result changed from an "indeterminate sentence" to a "determinate term" of 16 years imprisonment, later committed the 2019 London Bridge stabbing.